0LNetworkCommunity/carpe/README.md

 # About

 Carpe is a desktop "wallet" that connects to the 0L network and lets you create accounts, do some account management.
-To learn more about 0L itself follow the link: [0L introduction](https://github.com/OLSF/libra#readme).
+To learn more about 0L itself, you can check out the official website of the project : [0L Network website](https://0l.network/).

 # Creating Accounts